Professional/Short course Pre-Hospital Trauma Care

 Assessment

-Assessment will be an online examination which will include a range of questions including scenario-based short answer questions, long answer questions and multiple choice questions (MCQs).
+Assessment will be an online examination which will include a mix of Multiple Choice Questions (MCQs) and scenario based questions.

 Prices and dates